Longtime residents of Tucson, Arizona, remember the area as “prison camp.”

 But remembering such treatment is a way to avoid repeating the past, she added, “so that we’re aware of the ways in which we can allow fear and the sense of need to secure our boundaries to undermine the very thing we treasure, which is our democracy.”

 Gordon Hirabayashi eventually earned a doctorate in sociology and taught at several universities.
 He also continued to speak out about the unjust treatment of Japanese Americans in World War II.
 And in 1999, he returned to the prison camp near Tucson.
 This time it was to be present when the Forest Service renamed it in his honor.

 “We had a dedication ceremony,” remembered Heidi Schewel.
 “Dr. Hirabayashi came down, along with some of his family and some of the other conscientious objectors who’d been living at the site.
 It brought some recognition to (him) and the work that he’d done.”

 It was a fitting tribute to a man who had fought to clear his name for years after the war.

 He finally won.
 The original 1942 conviction for defying a curfew was overturned in 1987.

 Karen Leong pointed out that Gordon Hirabayashi never stopped speaking out about the U.S. government’s World War II policy of treating one group of Americans as enemies of the state.

 “That’s remarkable that he continued to fight for affirmation of the Constitution’s protections of its citizens.”

-Gordon Hirabayashi died January 2, 2012.
-He was posthumously awarded the Presidential Medal of Freedom, the nation’s highest civilian honor, later that year.
+Gordon Hirabayashi died on January 2, 2012.
+Later that year, he was posthumously awarded the Presidential Medal of Freedom, the nation’s highest civilian honor.